Who invented the rocket stove?

 think hard about making a good wood stove central in their home design.
 Ben Falk’s wood stove, a Waterford Stanley (an older version of the one pictured here), burns about 2 cords of wood each season and heats his home, cooks his food, provides hot water, dries his clothes and various food items, and — of course — provides a cozy center (see this very cool video where Ben Falk describes all of these functions and more).

 Given these potential improvements from rocket stoves, I started on a quest for a rocket-type stove that would meet all the functions of Ben Falk’s wood stove but with all the efficiency of a rocket stove.
-This
+Silver Fire has many offerings but none that fit the bill.
+For a beautiful, and wood-stovey feel, Matt Remine at Walker Stoves uses his riserless

-But wait, there’s more!
-If you use a rocket stove to heat up a lot of thermal mass, such as a cob bench, you have a rocket mass heater.
-Two of the authors of the book on the subject of rocket stoves and rocket mass heaters, Erica and Ernie Wisner, facilitate the wood burning forum at permies.com and are featured in videos in this excellent article at permies.com.
+So, far, we’ve focused on cooking stoves.
+But, if you use a rocket stove to heat up a lot of thermal mass, such as a cob bench, you have a rocket mass heater.
+Two of the authors of the book on the subject of rocket stoves and rocket mass heaters, Erica and Ernie Wisner (featured above), facilitate the wood burning forum at permies.com and are featured in videos in this excellent article at permies.com.
 Note that Erica and Ernie Wisner have a new book, The Rocket Mass Heater Builder’s Guide.
 The article also links to plans you can buy and a course (4-DVD set or streaming version).

 Due to popular demand for even better video and sound demonstrations of rocket stoves, Paul Wheaton’s successfully funded Kickstarter campaign (March, 2015) made it possible to produce 4 more DVDs, released in September 2016, covering many aspects of building rocket mass heaters and their real-world outcomes (watch the trailer here and buy the DVDs here).
-These videos are excellent for understanding to build, light, and maintain different types of rocket mass heaters.
+These videos are excellent for understanding how to build, light, and maintain different types of rocket mass heaters.
 And, they also share the results of their experiments.
+See the notes below for more details.

 DVD 1: Cob stoves, including tipi heated well with a cob rocket mass heater.